ADVERTISEMENT

 Good Sound and Playability

 In addition, digital pianos of this price range usually offer a duet or duo function.
-This divides the keyboard into two identical areas—ideal for playing with four hands in piano lessons.
+This divides the keyboard into two identical areas, which makes it ideal for playing with four hands in piano lessons.

 Learning and Practicing with a Digital Piano